cybruGhost/livesports/README.md

 ## 🔒 Data & API

-CubeSports uses football data APIs to provide:
+CubeSports uses third-party football data APIs to provide:

-- Live match data
+- Real-time score updates
-- Fixtures
+- Fixtures and schedules
 - League standings
 - Team information
+- Post-match highlight clips (where made available by the data provider)

+CubeSports does **not** host, proxy, or rebroadcast live video streams of matches.
+All video/highlight content displayed is sourced from and hosted by third-party providers via their APIs; CubeSports only surfaces metadata and embeds/links provided by those services.

 No sensitive user data is exposed on the frontend.